 Before you have valve replacement surgery, you and your doctor will decide on which type of valve is right for you.

 Heart Valve Problems: Should I Choose a Mechanical Valve or Tissue Valve to Replace My Heart Valve?

 During valve surgery, you are given

-5 hours.
+general anesthesia.
 Your doctor makes a large incision in your chest.
 You are placed on a

 heart-lung machine during the surgery.
 Blood is circulated outside of the body

 and oxygen is added to it using a heart-lung (cardiopulmonary bypass) machine.